dortegadelv/HaplotypeDFEStandingVariation/README_FoIS.txt

 b Give a bounds file that defines allele frequency trajectories.
 The program will only report allele frequency changes that go across the bounds.
 D Demographic scenario used.
-X Selection values that will be evaluated when going forwards in time p Number of chromosomes used t M E C and U are useless parameters, but leave them as they are.
+X Selection values that will be evaluated when going forwards in time p Number of chromosomes sampled from the present. t M E C and U are useless parameters, but leave them as they are.
 Q gives a F values for using the Balding-Nicholls model.
 Leave as zero.